zephyrcore/MeetingTax/README.md

 block in the morning and a clear afternoon.
 The second has six half hour meetings sprinkled from nine to four, each one landing in the middle of whatever they were trying to do.
-Both show three hours of meetings on a report that
+Both show three hours of meetings on a report that counts hours.
+Only one of them had a chance to do focused work.

+The second person paid a tax that the hours total never records.
+Every meeting carries a setup and teardown cost around it: the few minutes before to prepare, the longer stretch after to recover the thread of the interrupted work.
+A day diced into small pieces is nearly useless for anything that needs sustained attention, even when the raw meeting hours look modest.

+meetingtax measures the shape, not just the total.
+It finds the longest uninterrupted free block each person had on each day, compares it against a threshold you declare, and counts the days that fall short.
+It also surfaces the two habits that quietly generate fragmentation: meetings booked to a round slot that did not need the whole slot, and standing recurring invites that nobody has revisited since they were created.